Training quantum measurement devices to discriminate unknown non-orthogonal quantum states: Conclusions

-Our proposal finds application whenever two parties intend to communicate through a channel whose characterization is difficult or costly.
-For instance, it has been shown that processes such as quantum teleportation, entanglement swapping and dense coding, when performed through a partially entangled channel, can become a problem of local discrimination of non-orthogonal states.
+Our proposal finds applications whenever two parties intend to communicate through a channel whose characterization is difficult or costly.
+For instance, processes such as quantum teleportation, entanglement swapping, and dense coding, when performed through a partially entangled channel, can become a problem of local discrimination of non-orthogonal states \cite{PhysRevA.71.012303,PhysRevA.89.012337,PhysRevA.85.062322,PhysRevA.68.022310,PhysLettA.239,PhysRevA.87.052327}.
 If the description of the entangled channel is not available, then the states to be discriminated are unknown, in which case our method can also be applied.
-Recently, the problem of optimally discriminating between different configurations of a complex scattering system has been studied \cite{Bouchet} from point of view of quantum state discrimination.
-Here, several non-orthogonal quantum states of light are associated to different hypothesis about an scattering system.
+Recently, the problem of optimally discriminating between different configurations of a complex scattering system has been studied \cite{Bouchet} from the point of view of quantum state discrimination, where several non-orthogonal quantum states of light are associated to different hypotheses about an scattering system.
 These must be resolved with the best possible accuracy, which is limited by the Helstrom bound in the simplest case.
 Our training method can also be applied to this problem by finding the best average error probability.